hacktivate-java/RenderDistance/README.md

 It saves your preferences, works purely client-side, and keeps gameplay smooth without touching servers,

 perfect for:
--PvP
+PvP
--parkour
+parkour
--exploration
+exploration
--low-end PCs
+low-end PCs

 Install it to control your view distance on the fly and get consistent performance exactly when you need it.